-Due to reasons explained above to focus its resources on the value-added products (VAP), management has completed internally a high-level technical and economic study at the beginning of the year which demonstrated that a VAP plant, for the production of coated spherical graphite used for Li-ion batteries, presents sufficient potential to justify further analysis.
-However, this study is based on the prior realization of the first transformation.
-The latter having been postponed, the Company is working to adapt its strategic development plan accordingly.
+Due to reasons explained above to focus its resources on the value-added products (VAP), management has completed internally a high-level technical and economic study at the beginning of 2020 which demonstrated that a VAP plant, for the production of coated spherical graphite used for Li-ion batteries, presents sufficient potential to justify further analysis.
+However, this study was based on the prior realization of the first transformation.
+The latter having been postponed, the Company is working to adapt its strategic development plan accordingly, with the view of creating shareholder value before contemplating financing the construction of the first transformation in order to limit equity dilution.